LLMs tend to be very creative and introduce diversity and creativity in answers.

 Is the Metropolitan Museum open on Mondays?

-- A few example answers to be fed to the LLM
+- Example answers to be fed to the LLM

-- Optionally, some tagging about what’s the linguistic rational behind each variant: colloquial vs formal language, etc.
+- Optionally, some tagging about the linguistic rationale behind each variant: colloquial vs formal language, etc..

-How many variants of the question are required to safely fine tune the LLM and be sure that the question will be properly understood?
-A little bit under 1,000 is the number that our experimental trials suggest here.
+How many variants of the question are required to safely fine-tune the LLM and be sure that the question will be properly understood and answered?
+Our experimental trial, which you can see here.

-Bitext provides an example of this type of dataset for Customer Support, with 3M tokens and 27,000 question answer pairs; it can be found here.
+Bitext provides an example of this type of dataset for Customer Support, with 3M tokens and 27,000 question-answer pairs (which you can find here), suggests that that number is a little under 1,000.

-The dataset is freely available, including commercial use, so it can be used in real life applications to check how far additional training data can prevent hallucinations or excessively creative answers for factual questions.
+The dataset is freely available, including for commercial use.
+It can be used in real-life applications to check how effective additional training data is at preventing both hallucinations and excessively creative answers for factual questions.